antarctica/packer-vm-templates/README.md

 [1] As an `.ova` file for VirtualBox and `vmx` directory for VMware

-For *cloud* templates artifacts will be created and stored within each provider directly.
+For each *cloud* template environment, relevant artefacts will be created and stored within each provider directly.

 ## Release/Deployment